 TIP: Sometimes it can be hard to find the mini white Baby Boo gourds.
 No worries.
 Just grab some of the orange ones and paint them in a creamy white spray paint.
 Just be sure to tape off the stems. ssshhhh…. no one will know!

-You can add in a few greens to bring in some color and texture.
+In addition, you can add in a few greens to bring in some color and texture.
 The best part is this entire layout cost me less than $20 and has very little waste since you can use the uncut pumpkin for pie later on.
-Love that kind of decor.
+I adore that kind of decor.

 Now your table is ready for your place settings and dinnerware.
 Your guests are sure to be delighted with this simple eye-pleasing setting.
 Enjoy!

-I hope you enjoyed this Thanksgiving centerpiece tutorial and can look forward to a simple and love-filled time of Thanksgiving.
-Do pin and share to inspire others too!
+Afterward, I hope you enjoyed this Thanksgiving centerpiece tutorial and can look forward to a simple and love-filled time of Thanksgiving.
+Additionally, pin and share to inspire others too!